Sewage: Government may have broken law over spills, watchdog warns

 It comes after an investigation suggests three water companies illegally dumped sewage on some of the driest days of 2022

-The government is suspected of breaking the law over how it regulates sewage releases, the UK’s environment watchdog has said.
+The government is suspected of breaking the law over how it regulates sewage releases by water companies, the UK’s environment watchdog has said.

 The Office for Environmental Protection (OEP) today announced the preliminary findings into an investigation.